Diversification

 Not only can diversification open up new sources of revenue, it can also offer business opportunities to younger members of the family.

-However, before making any changes, it’s important to consider the tax implications to ensure your family don’t end up with a large and unexpected tax bill in the future.
+However, before making any changes, it’s important to consider the tax implications to ensure your family doesn't end up with a large and unexpected tax bill in the future.

-Many family farms benefit from Agricultural Property Relief (APR) and Business Property Relief (BPR), which can reduce or eliminate IHT on farming and other business assets.
+Currently, many family farms can benefit from Agricultural Property Relief (APR) and Business Property Relief (BPR), which can reduce or eliminate IHT on farming and other qualifying business assets.

 In order to get BPR, the land or buildings must normally be used for trading rather than investment purposes.
 Diversifications that involve collecting rent with minimal management or provision of services, are likely to be treated as investments and so less likely to qualify for BPR.